semantic-release/semantic-release/CONTRIBUTING.md

 - run only the test you are working on by adding [`.only` to the test definition](https://github.com/avajs/ava#running-specific-tests)

 ### Commits

+[//]: # "TODO: these docs are already out of date. i'd value cleaning up the commitizen support, but w/o a special script"

 All the [semantic-release](https://github.com/semantic-release) repositories use [Commitizen](https://github.com/commitizen/cz-cli) to help you create [valid commit messages](#commit-message-guidelines).